 Veolia's liquidity is sound.
-We expect the group to be broadly free cash flow neutral after dividend payments over the next 12 months.
-The group's funding needs at the end of December 2018 mostly comprised €4.16 billion of current liabilities and a €462 million bond.
-Short-term liabilities include €3,250 million of commercial paper outstandings, reflecting the group's ability to arbitrage borrowing rates in the current market conditions.
-These funding needs were covered by (1) €4.2 billion of cash and cash equivalents (excluding restricted cash) on balance sheet, and (2) undrawn credit lines of €3.9 billion in aggregate as of the end of December 2018.
+We expect the group to be broadly FCF neutral after dividend payments over the next 12 months.
+Funding needs as of the end of June 2019 mostly comprised \leq 4.33 billion of current liabilities.
+Short-term liabilities include \leq 3,441 million of commercial paper outstandings, reflecting the group's ability to arbitrage borrowing rates in the current market conditions.
+These funding needs were covered by (1) \leq 3.4 billion of cash and cash equivalents (excluding restricted cash) on balance sheet, and (2) undrawn credit lines of \leq 4.0 billion in aggregate as of the end of June 2019.
 These credit lines mainly consist of (1) a syndicated facility of €3 billion maturing in 2022, and (2) undrawn bilateral facilities of €925 million maturing between 2020 and 2022.
 These facilities contain no triggers, covenants, material adverse changes or general restrictions.
 The average bond issue maturity was 7.5 years as of 31 December 2018.

-Veolia's debt maturity profile as of the end of December 2018 (in € million)
+Veolia's debt maturity profile as of the end of June 2019 (in € million)

-Sources: Veolia, Moody's Investors Service
+Source: Veolia and Moody's Investors Service

-Rating methodology
+Rating methodology and scorecard factors

-The primary methodology used in rating Veolia was our Environmental Services and Waste Management Companies, published in April 2018.
-The assigned Baa1 rating is one notch higher than the scorecard-indicated outcome of Baa2, which reflects (1) the very broad diversification of its revenue base by sector and geography; and (2) the low risk profile of its concession-based water business, including its leading position in France, which accounted for 42% of revenue in FY 2018.
+The primary methodology used in rating Veolia was our Environmental Services and Waste Management Companies rating methodology, published in April 2018.
+The assigned Baa1 rating is one notch higher than the scorecard-indicated outcome of Baa2, which reflects (1) the very broad diversification of its revenue base by sector and geography; and (2) the low risk profile of its concession-based water business, including its leading position in France, which accounted for 42% of revenue in the 12 months ended 30 June 2019.
 The Baa1 rating also takes account of the group's moderate leverage when assessed on a net debt basis, taking into account its substantial cash holdings.

-Exhibit 11

-Rating factors
+Exhibit 12 Rating factors

-Veolia Environnement S.A.
+Nating Veolia Environnement S.A.

-Environmental Services and Waste Management Companies Industry Grid [1][2] Curre LTM 12/3 Moody's 12-18 Month Forwar As of May 2019 [3]
+Methodology: Waste Management published on 30 Jun 2019 [1][2] Current LTM (Jun-19) Moody's For Next 12-18 months

-Factor 1 : Business Profile (15%) Measure Score Measure Score
+Factor 1: BUSINESS PROFILE (15%) Measure Score Measure Score

-a) Business Profile Baa Baa Baa Baa
+a) Business Profile Aa Aa Aa Aa

-Factor 2 : Scale (20%) - -
+Factor 2: SCALE (20%)

-a) Revenue (USD Billions) Aa Aa Aa Aa
+a) Revenue (USD Billions) \$30.59 Aa Aa Aa

-Factor 3: Profitability and Efficiency (10%) ·
+Factor 3: PROFITABILITY AND EFFICIENCY (10%)

-a) EBIT Margin (%) 5.24% Ва 5% - 6% Ва
+a) EBIT Margin % 5.41% Ва 5% - 6% Ва

-Factor 4 : Leverage and Coverage (40%) - -
+Factor 4: LEVERAGE AND COVERAGE (40%)

-a) FFO / Debt 15.08% Ва 15% - 17% Ва
+a) FFO / Debt 13.77% В 15% - 17% Ва

-b) Debt / EBITDA 5.20x В 5x - 5.5x В
+b) Debt / EBITDA 5.45x В 4.7x - 5.2x В

-c) EBIT / Interest Expense 2.40x Ва 2x - 3x Ва
+c) EBIT / Interest Expense 2.64x Ва 2x - 3x Ba / Baa

-Factor 5: Financial Policy (15%) -
+Factor 5: FINANCIAL POLICY (15%)

-a) Financial Policy Aa Aa Aa Aa
+a) Financial Policy Baa Baa Ваа Baa

-Rating:

-Scorecard-Indicated Outcome from Factors 1-5 Baa2 Baa2

-Rating:
+Rating Outcome:

-a) Scorecard-Indicated Outcome Baa2 Baa2
+a) Scorecard-Indicated Outcome Baa2 Baa1 / Baa2

-b) Actual Baseline Credit Assessment - Baa1
+b) Actual Rating Assigned Baa1

 [1] All ratios are based on 'Adjusted' financial data and incorporate Moody's Global Standard Adjustments for Non-Financial Corporations.
-[2] As of 12/31/2018; Source: Moody's Financial MetricsTM.
-[3] This represents Moody's forward view, not the view of the issuer.
+[2] As of 06/30/2019.
+[3] This represents Moody's forward view and not the view of the issuer.
+Sources: Moody's Investors Service and Moody's Financial MetricsTM